kishorchouhan/Udacity-Front-End-Nanodegree/README.md

 # Udacity Front-End Web Developer Nanodegree
-This repository contains project work for Udacity's Front-End Web Developer Nanodegree.
+This repository contains project work and class assignments for Udacity's Front-End Web Developer Nanodegree.

 ## What I done and achived in this nanodegree: